-Obviously, you may like to continue with your GCSE language to A Level or as part of the International Baccalaureat.
-As a facilitating subject, it may lead to increased chances of getting into university, a higher salary and wider employment opportunities later on.
+As a highly useful subject, it can lead to increased chances of getting into university, a higher salary and wider employment opportunities later on as well as easier holidays abroad.
 A person with a language degree is the second most employable after medicine.

-• Please contact Curriculum Area Leader: Mrs R.Waters (RWaters@wadebridge.cornwall.sch.uk)
+Please contact Curriculum Area Leader: Mrs S. Moore (smoore@wadebridge.cornwall.sch.uk)